Lillian1228/Data-Science-Nuggets/GraphML/class_notes/Traditional Method for ML on Graphs.md

 - Approach 1: (Simple but Efficient) Embed nodes and sum/avg them

-    1) Run a standard graph embedding technique on the (sub)graph G.
+    1) Run a standard node embedding technique on the (sub)graph G.

     2) Then **sum (or average) the node embeddings** in the graph G.

         <img src="src/1.2_26.png" width="100">

+    Used by Duvenaud et al., 2016 to classify molecules based on their graph structure

-- Approach 2: Introduce a "virtual node" that spans the (sub)graph and then embed that node.
+- Approach 2: Introduce a **"virtual node"** that spans the (sub)graph and then embed that node.

   <img src="src/1.2_27.png" width="400">

+  Proposed by Li et al., 2016 as a general technique for subgraph embedding

 - Approach 3: Anonymous Walk Embeddings